 Authors optimize two-color nanofiber trap with machine learning

-An arXiv preprint (arXiv:2606.06798) reports an experimental realization of a two-color dipole trap around an optical nanofiber and the use of a machine-learning algorithm to maximise trapped-atom number.
+An arXiv preprint (arXiv:2606.06798) reports an experimental realization of a two-color dipole trap around an optical nanofiber and the use of a machine-learning algorithm to maximise the trapped-atom number.
 According to the preprint, the authors estimate roughly 1400 atoms in the trap and a trap lifetime of 28 ms. The paper reports that machine-learning optimisation increased the measured on-resonance optical depth from 0.5 in an initial stage to values exceeding 15, with optical density inferred from transmission measurements.
-The work was submitted to arXiv on 5 June 2026 by researchers at the University of Auckland.
+The work was submitted to arXiv on June 5, 2026, by researchers at the University of Auckland.

 What happened